EdwardDeaver/ControlMyLights/README.md

        - "unirest": "^0.6.0"
 4. Enviroment Variables (LocalNodeJSServer)
     - You will need to create a .env file in your root with the following information:
+        - secretKey = This is for the JWT token authentication.

+5. Enviroment Variables (LocalNodeJSServer)
+    - You will need to create a .env file in your root with the following information:
         - BOT_USERNAME= YOUR BOT's TWITCH USERNAME
         - OAUTH_TOKEN= YOUR BOT's OATH TOKEN
         - CHANNEL_NAME= CHANNEL YOU WANT TO BE WATCHING CHAT ON